johndoekim/johndoekim/README.md

 # Hey 👋 :smirk:

-I just started learning about Python.
+I just started learning about CS.

 so........